nullenvk/c2vr/README.md

 # C2VR - A home-made, 3D-printed VR headset
-## Warning: This project is in very early stages of development
+## Warning: The headset design is early and untested

 ## Preview
 ![An OpenSCAD render of the headset](doc/main-screenshot.png)